 The ROI of Employee Engagement

 While it's nice to consider the prospect of increasing employee engagement just for the sake of it, the truth is there needs to be business value tied to the practice.
 Forbes reports that in hospitals, teams with more engaged employees lead to fewer readmissions, increasing patient satisfaction scores.
-SHRM reports that improvements in employee engagement often lead to higher retention.
+Improvements in employee engagement can lead to higher retention.
 It's important to note that while each organization may be different, there is always value in creating a positive, engaging workplace for employees.